isomerpages/lta-ptcareers/_why-join-us/Rewarding career awaits.md

 #### Career Progression

-A skilled workforce is essential in delivering a quality and reliable public transport service to commuters.
+A skilled workforce is essential in deliving a quality and reliable public transport service to commuters.
 There is a wide range of skills certification and upgrading schemes available to employees within the industry, with the Singapore Bus Academy and Singapore Rail Academy.

 ![](/images/rail-engineering2.jpg)